tale-toul/OCP4baremetalIPI/README.md

 * Copy the install-config.yaml file into the directory with the name of the cluster

 * Run the [Openshift installer](#install-the-openshift-cluster-with-bmc)

+### Destroying the infrastructure in redfish based architecture

+The instructions to destroy the cluster and the accompanying infrastructure are the same used in the [provisioning network design](#destroying-the-infrastructure-in-provisioning-network-design).

 ## External access to Openshift using NGINX